-Photo by T. Charles Erickson.
+Photo of Justine "Icy" Moral by T. Charles Erickson.

 STAGE EFFECTS:

 When the Ghost of Marley appears,

 Scrooge doesn't want to believe in him.

 To prove he is there, Marley makes

 Scrooge's bed spin.
 In the show, this terrifies Scrooge.